 Wikistrat Bottom Lines

-American plans are viewed as a threat and start an escalating arms race leading to a self fulling prophesy as everybody starts preparing for a conflict that no one wants or benefits from.
+- American plans are viewed as a threat and start an escalating arms race leading to a self-fulfilling prophesy as everybody starts preparing for a conflict that no one wants or benefits from.

 Serhan Ayhan, Caitlin Barthold, Andrew Cockburn, Alexander Davis, Graham O’Brien, Ruben Gzirian and William Wagstaff contributed to this analysis.